HPCBio/Allele_Frequency/README.md

 # How to run the pipeline

+The name of the pipeline is <b> AlleleFrequency_pipeline_v1.1.nf </b>.
+It came with this repo and it it located in the <b> scripts/</b> folder.

 The pipeline should be run for each amplicon separately.
-It needs a different configuration file for each amplicon.
+Moreover, each amplicon  needs a different configuration file.

 The configuration file is just a text file containing one parameter-value pair per line.
-In other words, varriables set to specific values that the pipeline expects to configure and use during the analysis.
-Since there are so many of them, it is preferable to put them in a configuration file than to type them at the command line.
+In other words, parameters can be though of as variables and in this configuration file we simply set each one of them to a specific value.
+The pipeline reads those variable/parameter assignments from that configuration file and uses them during the analysis.
+Since there are so many parameters, it is preferable to put them in a configuration file than to type them at the command line.

 We included examples of configuration files in the <b> conf/ </b> folder that came with this repo.